 Note: No date has yet been set for ACT Budget.
 Estimates of gross state product (GSP) used to derive percentages shown in above charts are derived from state or territory Treasury forecasts of real GSP growth and Commonwealth Treasury forecasts of the GDP deflator for Australia as a whole; Tasmania's Treasury did not publish GSP growth forecasts for 2022-23 and 2023-24 and so it has been assumed Tasmania's GSP grows at the same rate as forecast for Australia as a whole in those years.
-For details of each state budget see the Weekly Chart pack for 5th December 2020.
-Sources: NSW, Vic Qld, SA, WA, Tas, and NT 2020-21 Budget Papers; ACT Pre-Election Budget Update (September 2020).
+Sources: NSW, Vic Qld, SA, WA, Tas, and NT 2020-21 Budget Papers (see next seven slides), ACT Pre-Election Budget Update (September 2020).
 Return to "What's New".